 The Neighborhood Dwelling Guide will be organized similar to the Starting Impossibly Small Handbook.

 Many places suffering from long decline are food deserts.
 The first order of business might seem to be bringing a market to the neighborhood.
 While that's good, a neighborhood market is just a place to spend money.
 A more robust economic step to take would be bringing food production to the neighborhood as well.
+When doing so, consider means that are clever and artful, like these "gutter berries" growing in rain gutters attached to the side of a porch.

 Urban agriculture brings food production into the neighborhood.
 Agrarian urbanism goes a step further, making food part of the culture of the place.
 Benefits abound.
-There is no fresher food than that grown nearby, and it doesn’t have to be genetically engineered to be tough enough to endure three weeks in the back of a refrigerated truck.
+There is no fresher food than that grown nearby, and it doesn’t have to be genetically engineered to be tough enough to endure three weeks bouncing around in the back of a refrigerated truck.
 Raising your own food can save a lot of money.
 Why should your yard lay fallow while you spend more of your money at the grocery store?
 And creating a foodie culture in a place draws people in from other places to eat at local establishments.
 While it might seem far-fetched to anticipate a foodie culture springing up in disinvested neighborhoods, there are strong precedents.
 Creole and Cajun cuisine, for example, is based on simple vernacular fare, yet people travel from great distances to enjoy the food in New Orleans and Acadiana.

 Scales of agriculture: employing farm (just outside the neighborhood), family farm (at the neighborhood edge), community garden, edge yard garden, courtyard garden, roof garden, arbor garden, wall garden, balcony garden, and window garden, with the last seven occurring on individual lots.